cocoman043/brainfuck-essay/index.typ

 = Semantic Analysis
 \

 tsoding's implementation does not have semantic analysis.
 This is not required as there are no semantics that has to be analyzed.
 If anything, maybe this step can optimize commonly used patterns in Brainf*ck such as the `[-]` pattern, which sets the current memory cell to zero.
+So if a certain sequence of operations can be seen in the array of operations, maybe it can be represented with another intermediate representation or operation eg.:

+`
+OP_JUMP_IF_ZERO
+OP_DECREMENT
+OP_JUMP_IF_NONZERO`

+can be optimized to

+`
+OP_SET_ZERO
+`

+which would be translated into its own machine code equivalent.
+There are a lot of these common patterns/algorithms in Brainf*ck that could be possibly be optimized this way too.#footnote[https://esolangs.org/wiki/Brainfuck_algorithms]

 _1. Many of the programming languages that have been created over the years have improved and made steps to automate some parts of the compilation process to both improve performance and lessen errors in the side of the programmers.
 These are easily implementable in some of the phases of the compiler.
 How about in Semantic Analysis? is this also the case?
 Is it different?_